 The heart of Vancouver is made up of several colourful neighbourhoods which have their own characteristics.
-Downtown is easily walkable thanks to the grid street system so you can cover a lot in one day.
-Here are a few of the best photo spots in Downtown.
+Downtown and West End are easily walkable thanks to the grid street system so you can cover a lot in one day.
+This area has some of the most instagrammable spots in Vancouver.

 Located at the heart of Vancouver’s waterfront, Canada Place is both a cruise ship terminal and a convention centre, hosting world-class events all year round.
 It is one of Vancouver’s iconic landmarks and is quite a photogenic venue with a roof shaped like sails.
 It also offers a stunning view of the North Shore mountains and is home to the famous Digital Orca sculpture.